 Farmers interested in donating can contact us.
 We will make the process as easy as possible.

 Since its inception in 2004, Farmers Ending Hunger has helped feed countless hungry Oregonians.
-Between 2006 and 2015, Farmers Ending Hunger has donated 12,673,000 pounds of food crops to Oregon Food Bank.
+Between 2006 and 2017, Farmers Ending Hunger has donated 26 million pounds of food crops to Oregon Food Bank.
 The first donation of 173,000 pounds of frozen peas was made in November 2006, and in 2007 nearly 800,000 pounds of food crops were donated.
 In 2008, donations from farmers rose to almost 1.1 million pounds, and in 2009 that figured nearly doubled, with Oregon farmers and ranchers donating 2.1 million pounds of food crops.
 Donations in 2010 totaled 1.9 million pounds.
 Donations totaled 2.5 million pounds in 2013 and 2.5 million pounds in 2014.
+We now average 3.5 to 4 million of donated products annually.

 Contact John Burt at [email protected] for further details and a complete report of Farmers Ending Hunger’s accomplishments.